-In Year 10 the focus is on developing skills for performance or creation of Drama.
+In Year 10 the focus is on developing skills for performance and the creation of Drama.
 Scripted texts are explored in detail for both comic and dramatic effect.
-Students have the opportunity to create, perform and respond to drama, as individuals, in small groups and as a class.
+Students are provided opportunities to create, perform and respond to drama, as individuals, in small groups and as a class.
 Students write and perform their own work, perform and analyse the work of others, and transform and direct the work of others.